-Academic Probation is an indication that, unless improvement in a student’s academic performance can be demonstrated, that student risks suspension from Cornell.
+Academic Probation is an indication that, unless improvement in a student’s academic performance can be demonstrated, that student is subject to suspension from Cornell.
 Students on Probation have no restrictions on their right to take courses and participate in all the activities of the College.
 However, they need to bring up their semester or cumulative GPA to 2.00 and/or make up lost credits as quickly as possible.
 They may need to curtail their non-academic activities to make sure that they do not fall into even greater difficulty.
 A student on Probation is required to draw up, sign, and fulfill a Learning Contract.
 The Contract will bind the student to additional conditions in order to continue as a student at Cornell.
 Students who do not fulfill the items in their learning contract are subject to suspension from the college.

 An individual who is suspended for unsatisfactory academic performance will have their status as a student revoked and will be denied permission to continue to attend classes, to enroll in subsequent terms, to reside in College housing, to receive Cornell-funded financial aid, and to participate in Cornell-sponsored extracurricular activities in ways that are not also open to the general public.
 The student must leave the campus within three days after notification unless granted an extension by the Dean of Students.
 The individual may apply for readmission to the College once they have met stipulations laid out in their suspension letter.